Jamie-Clayton/Docs/_posts/2026-06-09-prompt-tool-design-06-function-calling.md

 Log every step.
 Then deliberately break it: ask for a comic about something nonsensical, pass an empty topic, return an error string from the plugin.
 Watch how the model recovers — or doesn't, which is the more instructive outcome — and tighten the descriptions and error messages until it copes on its own.

-> ⚠️ Tool/function-call support in the Amazon connector has historically lagged the OpenAI connector — it was a known gap through 2025.
+> ⚠️ Tool/function-call support in the Amazon connector has historically lagged the OpenAI connector.
+It was a known gap through 2025.
 If auto-invocation misbehaves on your pinned version, fall back to calling Converse tool-use directly via `AWSSDK.BedrockRuntime` for this lab; the loop is conceptually identical.
 Check the [current connector status on NuGet](https://www.nuget.org/packages/Microsoft.SemanticKernel.Connectors.Amazon) before you assume it's your bug.

 ## Done when